 Who is Stockard Channing?
 Age, children, husband, movies, profiles, net worth

 Art is the fantastic creativity that showcases the brilliant minds we have in this world.
-Moreover, skill activates livelihood among the people.
+Moreover, skill activates livelihood among people.
 A good example is the ongoing Lacasa series that has received tremendous views globally.
-Stockard Channing is a one in a million actress that has starred in several movies.
+Stockard Channing is a one in a million actresses, as she has starred in several movies.
 Read on!

 She is an American actress famous for her role as Betty Rizzo in the Grease film of 1978; she has grown to befit a reputable status as a respectable actress in the series The West Wing.